laurendiaz/cis/PROGRAMS/README.md

 Function that computes position of the tool tip and the calibration post for pivot calibration.

 ### pa2.py
-Main script that runs the processes for part 1 through 6 of PA2.
+Main script that runs the processes for part 1 through 6 of PA2 resulting in the tool tip position.

 Functions:
 - ScaleToBox